 Symptoms of a sprained finger

 Finger sprain symptoms include pain in the finger at the time of injury.
 Swelling is likely to develop over the joint and there will be restricted movement in the finger.
-Later on there is likely to be more specific pain when bending the finger to stretch the injured ligament.
-Instability in the finger if the injury is severe or a complete rupture of the ligament has occurred.
+Later on pain is likely to be more specific when bending the finger.
+To identify which ligaments might be injured bending the finger in different directions to stretch the ligaments will reproduce pain.
+If there is a severe or a complete rupture of the ligament then the joint will be unstable.

 Sprained finger ligaments

 The finger has a number of ligaments with connect the finger bones or phalanges.
 The ligaments at the side of the phalanges joints are called the collateral ligaments.
 These are injured by a sideways type force bending the finger laterally or sideways.
 The thick volar plate is a kind of ligament which sits underneath the middle finger joint.
-This can also be injured through hyperextension or over straightening / bending back of the finger joint.
+A finger sprain can also occur through hyperextension or bending back of the finger joint.

 Rest the finger and apply ice.
 Ice or cold therapy can be applied for 10 minutes every hour initially reducing frequency as symptoms ease.
 Do not apply ice directly to the skin as it may apply ice burns unless it is in the form of ice massage.
 Keeping an ice cube moving over the area should avoid ice burns.